AgileRL/AgileRL/docs/api/hpo/multi_frequency.rst

 then perturbs them.

 Multi-frequency selection replaces tournament selection.
-The population is split into ``n_subpopulations`` subpopulations that each evolve at their own frequency — a slow subpopulation only exploits/explores every few evaluation cycles.
+The population is split into ``n_subpopulations`` subpopulations that each evolve at their own frequency: a slow subpopulation only exploits/explores every few evaluation cycles.
 Preserving several evolution frequencies keeps the greedy short-horizon behaviour of single-frequency PBT from collapsing the whole population onto one hyperparameter schedule.

-Within each subpopulation, agents are ranked by fitness into four brackets — **winners**, **survivors**, **open-for-migration** and **losers**.
-Each evolution step keeps the winners and survivors unchanged and replaces every loser with a clone of a winner; migration then fills the open-for-migration slots with stronger agents from other subpopulations, importing their weights but resetting hyperparameters to the local elite when the migrant comes from a faster subpopulation.
-On the other hand, if the agent comes from a slower subpopulation, a full clone is migrated.
+Within each subpopulation, agents are ranked by fitness into four brackets:
+**winners**, **survivors**, **open-for-migration** and **losers**.
+Each evolution step keeps the winners and survivors unchanged and replaces every loser with a clone of a winner; migration then fills the open-for-migration slots with stronger agents from other subpopulations.
+When a migrant moves from a faster subpopulation to a slower subpopulation, only the network weights are transferred.
+However, if an agent moves from a slower subpopulation to a faster one, a full clone is migrated.
+We use asymmetric migration so the long-horizon subpopulations only inherit good weights and never a potentially over-optimized hyperparameter schedule, while collapsed faster subpopulations get a full clone to restore diversity and escape convergence traps.

-Selection returns the indices of those winner-clones, which are finally perturbed by the shared :func:`Mutations.mutation() <agilerl.hpo.mutation.Mutations.mutation>` step — called with its ``indices`` argument so only the clones are mutated (see :ref:`mutations`).
+Selection returns the indices of those winner-clones, which are finally perturbed by the shared :func:`Mutations.mutation() <agilerl.hpo.mutation.Mutations.mutation>` step, called with its ``indices`` argument so only the clones are mutated (see :ref:`mutations`).

 The class :class:`MultiFrequencySelection <agilerl.hpo.multi_frequency.MultiFrequencySelection>`
 implements the multi-frequency selection operator needed in MF-PBT; its :func:`select() <agilerl.hpo.multi_frequency.MultiFrequencySelection.select>` returns the global elite, the evolved population, and the winner-clone indices to mutate.
-The per-cycle scheduling and elite saving are driven from the trainers via :func:`run_selection_and_mutation <agilerl.utils.utils.run_selection_and_mutation>`, the single entry point shared with tournament selection.
 MF-PBT supports an ``accelerator`` and both the classic-RL and the LLM finetuning algorithms.

 .. code-block:: python